zhenweied09/xamarin-docs.zh-cn/docs/cross-platform/macios/binding/objective-c-libraries.md

 ---
-title: "绑定 Objective C 库"
+title: 绑定 Objective C 库
 ms.topic: article
 ms.prod: xamarin
 ms.assetid: 8A832A76-A770-1A7C-24BA-B3E6F57617A0